Clever-ISA/Clever-ISA/specs/Floating-Point.md

 Handling of the Z flag for floating-point operations is on the logical value of the operation, rather than the bitwise value (like for integer operations).
 Both + and - 0.0 in results set the Z flag. -0.0 in results also sets the `N` flag.

-The `g` bit in `h` affects the value of the `V` flag when comparing NaNs.
-If any operand to `fcmp` or `fcmpz` is NaN, then `V` is set to the value of `N` if `g` is set, and is set to the inverse of `N` if `g` is clear.

 If either operand is NaN, the "sign" of the result is the same as the sign of the NaN.
 If both operands are NaN, the sign is negative if either sign is negative.

-There is no explicit hardware support for the total comparison predicate, the `cmp` instruction may be used for this purpose.
-Likewise, there is no hardware support for an unordered comparison result - a comparison that returns an optional tridirectional result would need to handle NaNs explicitly.

 In computing the result, the size of the operand shall specify the minimum range and precision.
 If there is more than one operand, the largest operand specifies the minimum range and precision.
 If XOPSS is larger than the operand size, than the maximum range and precision for computing the result is given by XOPSS.
 A processor is not required to compute the result in the range and precision given by XOPSS.
 The result is then converted to the destiniation format and stored in the destination operand.